 Unitil electric customers in MassachusettsNew Hampshire have the option to purchase their electricity from competitive suppliers or take supply service from Unitil.
 Because New England restructured its electric industry over a decade ago to offer “retail choice” to electric customers, third party electric supply companies are allowed to solicit utility customers in our service territories.
 These solicitations refer to the “supply” rate of your bill, which is only one portion of the overall rate utility customers pay.

-State regulations require utilities to solicit bids from the market suppliers every six months, and this supply rate, which reflects the current market cost to actually make the electricity, changes every six months.
+State regulations require utilities to solicit bids from the market suppliers every six months, and this supply rate, which reflects the current market cost to actually make the electricity, changes every six months on June 1 and December 1.
 Unitil obtains new bids from energy providers bi-annually.
 Over time, market prices change, depending on a number of factors, including the supply and demand for electricity.
 These prices fluctuate similar to the ways home heating oil and gasoline prices fluctuate.

 All customers not purchasing electricity supply from a competitive supplier will be placed on Unitil’s BasicEnergy service.
 The availability of BasicEnergy Service ensures that no one will ever be without a supplier of electricity.